-On lift trucks equipped with the Rapid Charge System, the battery is charged during operator breaks or when the truck is not being used.
-The Rapid Charge System provides extended operation with a single battery.
-Connect or disconnect battery from Rapid Charge System using connector shown in Figure 50.
+On lift trucks equipped with either Rapid Charge System, the battery is charged during operator breaks or when the lift truck is not being used.
+Both systems provide extended operation with a single battery.
+Connect or disconnect battery from the Rapid Charge System using connectors shown in Figure 44 and Figure 45.

-Features of the Rapid Charge System include:
+Features of the Basic Rapid Charge System include (see Figure 44):